Code-Institute-Submissions/the-shamans-cat/README.md

 - #### Contact page

-    * Hero Image with Jumbatron text and CTA – To get attention and keep a consistent feel across all the website pages.
+    * Hero Image with Jumbotron text and CTA – To get attention and keep a consistent feel across all the website pages.

     * Contact form requesting clients name, email, telephone number and message.
 Each field must be validated before user can send using the ‘send button’

 ___
-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+In this section, you should go over the different parts of your project and describe each in a sentence or so.

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z